JuliaAttic/SparseVectorsOLD.jl/README.md

                        # - an index to value map
                        # - a sequence of (index, value) tuple

+## Random Construction
+sprand(n, p)       # construct a random sparse vector with length n and density p
+                   # the non-zero values are generated using rand(nnz)

+sprand(n, p, T)    # construct a random sparse vector of element type T
+                   # the non-zero values are generated using rand(T, nnz)

+sprandn(n, p)      # construct a random sparse vector,
+                   # where values follow standard Normal distribution

+sprand(n, p, rfn)  # construct a random sparse vector,
+                   # where the non-zero values are generated using rfn

 ## Basics
 nnz(x)       # the number of stored entries countnz(x)   # count the actual number of nonzero entries